 - Begins to dissolve oxides at 800 degrees Fahrenheit

-- It is fluid active between the range of 1100 degree Fahrenheit to 1600 degree Fahrenheit
+- It is fluid active between the range of 1100 degrees Fahrenheit to 1600 degrees Fahrenheit

 Best Flux For Jewelry Making USA Buying Guide

 Jewelry making is an art.
 Flux is an indispensable part of this art.
 It is instrumental in soldering jewelry.
 Jewelers need to consider a lot of factors before buying a flux.
 A wrong choice can lead to improper soldering that will take away the spotlight from the jewelry.
 Hence, choosing the right Flux is crucial.
 In this guide, we have talked about the few features that you must consider before buying the best Flux for jewelry making.

 The features are as follows:

 Choose a flux that is soluble in water.
 A few types of Flux, such as Liquid Zinc Flux, are soluble in water.
 Such Flux can be used on all types of ferrous metals.

 Is available as a colorless crystal or a white powder that easily dissolves in water.
 The flux paste must be water-soluble such that it doesn’t leave residue in the piping.
 Such a flux paste will keep the pipe clean when applied.
 As a result, the solder may run around the pipe smoothly.

 Ability to absorb oxygen